monday-night-lights/mnl-api/README.md

 ### Running Tests

-The unit tests can be run with `docker-compose exec django python manage.py test` (if you are using Vagrant you will need to ssh into the VM first with `vagrant ssh`).
+The unit tests can be run with:

+    python manage.py test

 ### Admin users

-An admin user can be set up for development by running `docker-compose exec django python manage.py createsuperuser`.
+An admin user can be added for development by running:

+    python manage.py createsuperuser

+### Python Requirements

+We are using Pipenv to manage Python dependencies.
+This means there is a `Pipfile` instead of the traditional `requirements.txt` file.
+To install or update Python packages, run:

+    pipenv install <package_name>
+    pipenv update

+    pipenv install --dev --system

+This will update `Pipfile.lock` with the new version numbers, and then install the packages globally within the `django` container.

 ### SSL in development